Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Study Results

-A UI or visualisation defect occurs when interface elements render incorrect, incomplete, or inconsistent information about agent execution or data state.
-It includes missing visual updates, incorrect time or data displays, or broken interaction elements.
-This fault can lead to failures such as misleading system feedback, loss of situational awareness, or inability to interpret results.
-For example, \textit{Arize-ai/phoenix} (e.g., \href{https://github.com/Arize-ai/phoenix/issues/415}{Issue \#415}) failed to render selected timestamps on the embedding details page.
+\textbf{Failure Handling \& Implementation Robustness (47 faults)}: These faults stem from mechanisms responsible for detecting, propagating, and handling failures during agent execution.
+Because agentic systems frequently interact with multiple external services and execute long-running tasks, reliable error handling is essential to prevent failures from silently disrupting the system behaviour.
+Such issues occur when exceptions are suppressed, error signals are incorrectly propagated, or failure recovery mechanisms do not work.
+In practice, these faults manifest as silent execution failures, incomplete task execution, or systems continuing operation with erroneous internal states.
+For instance, \textit{mindsdb/mindsdb} (e.g., \href{https://github.com/mindsdb/mindsdb/pull/9659}{PR \#9659}) failed to surface errors caused by the deletion operation during database, suppressing critical state information.

-\paragraph{3.
-Documentation Defect (5 faults)} This category comprises defects in developer or user documentation that misrepresent system behaviour or usage requirements.
+\textbf{User Interface Defects (13 faults)}: These faults arise when user-facing interfaces incorrectly represent system state or execution context.
+Agent systems often expose dashboards, visualisations, or interactive interfaces that allow developers and users to inspect the execution signals from the system.
+When interface components render incomplete, outdated, or inconsistent information, they can misrepresent system behaviour and hinder any diagnosis.
+In practice, such defects appear as missing visual updates, incorrect timestamps or data displays, or broken interaction elements.
+For example, \textit{Arize-ai/phoenix} (e.g., \href{https://github.com/Arize-ai/phoenix/issues/415}{Issue \#415}) failed to render selected timestamps on the embedding details page, preventing users from accurately inspecting recorded execution data.

-A documentation defect occurs when documentation contains incorrect, incomplete, or misleading information about system interfaces, configuration, or usage.
-Such defects can propagate incorrect implementation or operational practices.
-This fault can lead to failures such as invalid API usage, configuration errors, or misunderstanding of system capabilities.
-For instance, \textit{mindsdb/mindsdb} (e.g., \href{https://github.com/mindsdb/mindsdb/issues/3046}{Issue \#3046}) contained typographic errors in SQL API documentation that could induce invalid queries.
+\textbf{Documentation Issues (8 faults)}: These faults arise when the system documentation inaccurately describes system behaviour, configuration, or usage requirements.
+Since agent systems often integrate multiple tools, APIs, and configuration parameters, the incorrect documentation can mislead developers.
+Such issues include incorrect examples, typographical errors in interface specifications, or incomplete explanations of system behaviour.
+Although they do not directly affect program execution, they can propagate incorrect implementation or operational practices.
+As an example, in the \textit{browser-use/browser-use} repository (e.g., \href{https://github.com/browser-use/browser-use/pull/2442}{PR \#2442}), the documentation included an incorrect CLI command for using the framework, resulting in installation failures for developers.